-Response: Sidewalks, pedestrian crossing and other pedestrian facilities will be designed and reviewed during the site plan review and approval process.
+Applicant's response: Pedestrian facilities will be designed and reviewed during the site plan review and approval process.

 7. Primary arterial street frontage.
 Where a proposed development abuts a primary arterial street either existing or proposed in the trafficways plan, the development review committee (DRC) may require marginal access street, reverse frontage with screen planting contained in a nonaccess reservation along the rear property line, deep lots with or without rear service alleys, or such other treatment as may be necessary for adequate protection of residential properties and to assure separation of through and level traffic.